10 adventure-packed things to do in Cairns

 An adrenaline junkie’s dream, Skydive Cairns offers the highest tandem jump in Australia.
 Choose a dive from between 9,000-15,000 feet, with freefalls ranging from 25 seconds to a full minute of a heart-racing fall at up to 220 kilometres per hour.

-Divers are rewarded for their bravery with spectacular views of the east coast of Australia and a dive photo to put next to the school trophies.
+Divers are rewarded for their bravery with spectacular views of the east coast of Australia and a dive photo to put next to the well-earned trophies.

-If that’s too vanilla, then amp up the action with Xtreme Tully River White Water Rafting, where the fury of the rapids are rated as a Grade Three and Four.
-Better than that, with fewer adventurers around, the wait times are shorter meaning there’s more time for extra activities, like cliff jumping and rapid swimming.
+If that’s too vanilla, then amp up the action on the Tully River where the fury of the rapids are rated as a Grade Three and Four.
 Expect to get wet.
 Very wet.

 As if hurtling down a rocky rainforest path on two wheels wasn’t hairy enough, now you can do it in the dark.
 North Queensland’s Bump Track Adventure Tour with Bike n Hike – hailed as one of the 10 best mountain bike rides in Australia – journeys from the Julatten Range down through magnificent ancient rainforests and ghost gums all under the light of the moon and 100 Lumen LED torches attached to helmets.

 There’s even a wee bit of time at the beginning devoted to animal spotting.

 Whether a horse or a quad bike is your steed of choice, Blazing Saddles takes guests on an adventure through rainforest pockets, mangrove wetlands and native bushland.

 Located only 10 minutes from Cairns on a working sugar cane farm, Blazing Saddles has a huge stable of horses and a steed to suit just about any rider four years and up.
 This is one activity that is perfect to do in the rain, too.